 Q: I thought buying rebonded wheels was better for the environment as we are recycling the old hub?

-A: It sound logical, but it is a myth.
+A: It sounds logical, but it is a myth.
 New wheels are produced in very high volumes in modern production facilities using highly efficient and heavily automated processes.
-Rebonds are typically produced in very low volumes using outdated and inefficient methods which consume far too much energy to offset any perceived environmental benefits.
+Rebonds are typically produced in very low volumes using outdated and inefficient methods which consume far too much energy to offset any perceived environmental benefits of reusing the hub.
 When you include the additional environmental costs of getting the old hubs to the rebonder, and the shorter life span of rebonded wheels there is no gain to the customer in reducing their environmental or carbon emissions footprint.

 Q: I have just placed an order online but now I want to change it, can I?

 A: Please call the office straight away on 0044 (0)1256 763744, and provided it has not already been despatched we should be able to change it for you.